About The Dogs Choice

 Affordability & Quality

-From there I briefly got involved working for a raw meat outlet which really sparked my original thoughts and interest and the desire to get the message out there.
+From there I briefly got involved working for a raw meat outlet which really sparked my original thoughts and interest and the desire to get the message out there and that’s when The Dogs Choice was born.

 There are not a lot of places in our surrounding area where good quality, affordable raw food is to be found.
 This is the reason I decided to start to set up my business and offer a selection of high quality, ‘Raw Dog food’ for collection or local delivery.